Assignment 4: Stack and Heap

 • Verify that your submission builds correctly, with no warnings.
 Clean build always!

-• Run automated tests on your backtrace and malloc modules
+• Run our automated tests on your backtrace and malloc modules

 • Go over the test cases you added to test_backtrace_malloc.c and evaluate for thoughtfulness and completeness in coverage.